-Can You Be Overqualified for a Job?
-Tips on What to Do
+Overqualified for a Job?
+Strategies to Adapt

 Anyone who has spent any time looking for a job understands the disappointment of being rejected by a potential employer.
 Unfortunately, almost all of us will experience job search rejection at some point in our lives.

 For overqualified candidates, however, that rejection can be even more depressing.
-After all, why would an employer decide to not hire you based on your abundance of qualifications and years of experience?
+After all, why would an employer decide not to hire you based on your abundance of qualifications and years of experience?
 As it turns out, there are many reasons for such rejections.

 Is it even possible to be overqualified?